ghdl/ghdl/doc/about.rst

 It is a VHDL analyzer, compiler, simulator and (experimental) synthesizer that can process (nearly) any VHDL design.

 ..
 NOTE::
-  For almost 20 years, GHDL was *not* a synthesis tool: you could not create a netlist.
+  For almost 20 years, GHDL was *not* a synthesis tool: a netlist could not be created.
   Hence, most of the content in this documentation corresponds to the usage of GHDL as a compiler/simulator.
   See :ref:`USING:Synthesis` for further details regarding synthesis.